 A too realistic portrayal of humanity at its worst, eerily believable and entirely too possible in the not so distant future.
 If you enjoy dystopian tales with good character development that explore how humanity reacts in the face of adversity, struggling to survive in a ruined world, then this book delivers on its promise. ~ Literary Portals, https://literaryportals.blogspot.com/2019/06/book-review-by-feet-of-men-by-grant.html

-By the Feet of Men, published by John Hunt Publishing, rides on the crest of a zeitgeist.
+By the Feet of Men rides on the crest of a zeitgeist.
 From its opening pages the novel drips hints that we’re being given a glimpse into a much changed world.
 “The surface of the earth is soft and impressible by the feet of men,” begins the Henry David Thoreau quote from which the book takes its title, and it is clear here that our world has been distorted by mankind’s interventions.
 The landscape has suffered: “No animals ran or flew or slithered … It was a mortuary.”
 Price imagines a hard land, peopled by tough characters.
 Humanity has been reduced to a Darwinian race, where survival of the fittest is the only law.
 Violence seeps into the very geography.
 The sky is “slashed open”, a grave is an abscess, buildings are “disembowelled, their guts spilling into the surrounding streets.”
 Through this dystopia move the Runners, transporting meagre goods through inhospitable territories, bartering for their own subsistence.
-Cassady and Ghazi live day-by-day, hand-to-mouth, until they are given the chance to run a mission that might make a difference, to themselves, and to the world.
-Like all Runners, they ride as a pair, but their vehicle has equal billing as the third member of the crew.
-Warspite, often affectionately termed ‘the Old Lady’ is their transport, their livelihood, and their life support.
-She is a character in her own right.
-For this is a world in which animal and engine blend together in symbiosis.
+Cassady and Ghazi live day-by-day, hand-to-mouth, until they are given the chance to run a mission that might make a difference - to themselves and to the world.
+This is a world in which animal and engine blend together in symbiosis.
 Man’s movements are “mechanical”, tension makes a throat “as tight as an engine nut”, while a rig is a “toxic insect”.
 Human and machine combat the elements together.
 With life itself at stake, Cassady leads a convoy in a quest to battle back.
 Their progress is slow as the Runners often crawl, but Price nevertheless moves the action forward at whip-crack pace.
 His prose is hard, sharp, often fierce, like an action hero punching a way through problems.
 It’s not exactly a man’s world.
 Strong female characters abound, though they are as likely to be bald, tattooed, feral and ferocious as the men.
 If testosterone fuelled the rigs they would fly.
 Somehow, within and beside the desolation and the danger, Price finds time to explore Thoreau further.
 The titular quote continues to wonder about the paths the mind travels, and By the Feet of Men delves into philosophy at any opportunity.
 Genuine tension mounts as the Runners journey into the unknown.
 There is real emotion, tangible pain as they sway under the blows of the choices and mistakes they make.
 The novel has a visual, filmic quality, but one contrast to action flicks is that death does not always come quickly.
 The Runners see “going out without fear” as passing the test.
 Ultimately, this is a survival story.
 A battle of individuals, but also for a species, and for the deeper meaning of what it means to be human. “’My mission,” says Ghazi, “is to understand what I call the soul.’”
 Cassady’s mission is to save the world.
 Price’s charge is to combine the two in an intelligent action thriller.
 The achievement of each may be open to interpretation.
 For this reader the author, at least, is successful. ~ Mad Hatter Reviews, http://www.madhatterreviews.co.uk/books--e-books.html

 An intriguing and unique dystopian tale, By the Feet of Men addresses hopelessness, hard-wired survival instinct, and what it truly means to be human in a dark, desolate and dangerous post-apocalyptic world.
 It’s thrilling…it’s gritty, it’s haunting… and will leave readers wondering and contemplating about life and more.
 Grant Price has masterfully created a chilling and believable dystopian narrative filled with nerve-wracking action, great character development, wonderful suspense, and relevant and realistic exploration of survival, loyalty, camaraderie, sacrifice, and ultimately what it means to hold on to our humanity when faced with impossible life and death decisions.
 If you’re in the mood for an interesting, somewhat disturbing, but fascinating story that will definitely leave a lasting impression, then add this book to your TBR. ~ Sincerely Karenjo, https://sincerelykarenjo.com/2019/08/19/arc-review-by-the-feet-of-men-by-grant-price/ (4/5)